 Clarity for Teachers and Students

 Starting in 2019-20, a course and exam description (CED) will replace the current course description document.
-The CED will be available on AP Central in late May 2019.

 - The new CED includes the updated portfolio requirements and a detailed course framework.

 - To clarify what students need to know and do, the framework specifies big ideas, essential questions, enduring understandings, learning objectives, and essential knowledge.
 The skills students need to demonstrate are clearly defined.

 - The new CED also includes information about the updated scoring rubrics for the Sustained Investigation and Selected Works sections of the 3 portfolios, fostering an accurate, shared understanding of how work will be evaluated.
 Scoring criteria are aligned with the defined course skills and learning objectives.